SoftUni/Programming-Basics-Book-JS-EN/chapter-02-simple-calculations-exam-problems.md

 ## Exam Problems

 Now, after having revised how to make simple calculations and how to read and print numbers from the console, let's go to the tasks.
-We will solve a few **problems from an entrance exam** in SoftUni.
+We will solve a few **problems from a practical exam** in SoftUni.

 ## Problem: Training Lab